 - 1. Each thread or schedulable has a base priority and an active priority.
 A thread or schedulable that holds a lock on a PCE-governed object also has a ceiling priority. - 2.
-The base priority for a task is limited by the maximum priority of it scheduling goups's maximum scheduling parameters. - 3.
-The active priority for a task is independent of its scheduling goups. - 4.
+The base priority for a task is limited by the maximum priority of its scheduling groups' maximum scheduling parameters. - 3.
+The active priority for a task is independent of its scheduling groups. - 4.
 The base priority for a thread or schedulable t is initially the priority that t has when it is created.
-The base priority is updated (immediately) as an effect of invoking any of the following methods: - (a) pparam.setPriority(prio), where t is a schedulable with pparams as its SchedulingParameters and pparams is an instance of PriorityParameters or one of its sublclasses; the new base priority is prio - (b) t.setSchedulingParameters(pparams), where t is a schedulable and pparams is an instance of PriorityParameters; the new base priority is pparams.getPriority() - (c) t.setPriority(prio), when t is a schedulable object, the new base priority is prio and when it is a Java thread, the new base priority is the lesser of prio, and the maximum priority for t's thread group. - 5.
-When the task t does not hold any locks, its active priority is the same as its base priority.
-In such a situation, modification of the priority of t through an invocation of any of the above priority-setting methods for t causes t to be placed at the tail of its relevant queue (ready, blocked on a particular object, etc.) at its new priority, when the new priority is higher than the old priority, and at the beginning otherwise. - 6.
+The base priority is updated (immediately) as an effect of invoking any of the following methods: - (a) pparam.setPriority(prio), where t is a schedulable with pparams as its SchedulingParameters and pparams is an instance of PriorityParameters or one of its subclasses; the new base priority is prio - (b) t.setSchedulingParameters(pparams), where t is a schedulable and pparams is an instance of PriorityParameters; the new base priority is pparams.getPriority() - (c) t.setPriority(prio), when t is a schedulable object the new base priority is prio, and when it is a Java thread the new base priority is the lesser of prio and the maximum priority for t's thread group. - (d) Open issue 7.3.1

+What about sg.setMaximumPriority(pparams) where sg is in t's SchedulingGroup hierarchy and the priority of pparams is greater than the current base priority of t?

+- 5. When the task t does not hold any locks, its active priority is the same as its base priority.
+In such a situation, modification of the priority of t through an invocation of any of the above priority-setting methods for t causes t to be placed at the tail of its relevant queue (ready, blocked on a particular object, etc.) at its new priority when the new priority is higher than the old priority, and at the beginning otherwise. - 6.
 When task t holds one or more locks, then t has a set of priority sources.
 The active priority for t at any point in time is the maximum of the priorities associated with all of these sources.
-The priority sources resulting from the monitor control policies defined in this section, and their associated priorities for a schedulable t, are as follows:
+The priority sources resulting from the monitor control policies defined in this section, and their associated priorities for a schedulable t, are as follows: - (a)

-(a)

-Source t itself

-Associated Priority The base priority for t

-Note This may have been changed (either synchronously

-or asynchronously) while t has been holding its

-lock(s).

-(b) Source Each object locked by t and governed by a Priori-

-tyCeilingEmulation policy

-Associated Priority The maximum value ceil, where ceil is the ceiling of a PriorityCeilingEmulation policy governing an object locked by t.

-Note This value is also referred to as the ceiling priority

-for t.

-(c) Source Each task attempting to synchronize on an object

-locked by t and governed by a PriorityInheri-

-tance policy

-Associated Priority The maximum active priority over all such threads and schedulables locked by t and governed by a PriorityCeilingEmulation policy.

-Note This rule accounts for recursive priority inheritance.

-(d) Source Each task attempting to synchronize on an object

-Associated Priority The maximum active priority over all such threads and schedulables policies.

-Note This rule, which in effect allows a Priority-

-CeilingEmulation lock to behave like a Priority-Inheritance lock, helps avoid unbounded priority inversions that could otherwise occur in the presence of nested synchronizations involving a mix of PriorityCeilingEmulation and PriorityInheritance
+Source Associated Priority Note t itself The base priority for t This may have been changed (either synchronously or asynchronously) while t has been holding its lock(s). (b) Source Each object locked by t and governed by a Priori- tyCeilingEmulation policy Associated Priority The maximum value ceil, where ceil is the ceiling of a PriorityCeilingEmulation policy governing an object locked by t.
+Note This value is also referred to as the ceiling priority for t. (c) Source Each task attempting to synchronize on an object locked by t and governed by a PriorityInheri- tance policy Associated Priority The maximum active priority over all such threads and schedulables Note This rule accounts for recursive priority inheritance. (d) Source Each task attempting to synchronize on an object locked by t and governed by a PriorityCeilingEm- ulation policy.
+Associated Priority The maximum active priority over all such threads and schedulables Note This rule, which in effect allows a Priority- CeilingEmulation lock to behave like a Priority- Inheritance lock, helps avoid unbounded priority inversions that could otherwise occur in the presence of nested synchronizations involving a mix of Prior- ityCeilingEmulation and PriorityInheritance policies.